loferris/artificer/README.md

 - **Theme system** with multiple responsive designs
 - **Cost tracking** and usage monitoring

-The system is designed API-first with a clean service layer, making it suitable for integration with CLI tools, Obsidian plugins, and other knowledge management workflows.
+The system is designed API-first with a distinct service layer, making it suitable for integration with CLI tools, Obsidian plugins, and other knowledge management workflows.

 ## Current Features